-Did negligent security contribute to the shooting death and injuries at a Macon apartment complex and are justice and compensation available to the victim’s family?
-Read ‘Our Legal Take’ below to find out what legal options are available.
+Could the shooting death at a Valdosta nightclub parking lot have been prevented and are justice and compensation available to the victim’s family?
+Read Our Legal Take below to find out what legal options are available.

 OUR RESULTS: OVER $100 MILLION IN VERDICTS AND SETTLEMENTS FOR OUR CLIENTS

 The Murray Law Firm has a long history of representing victims of violence and security negligence.
 We have obtained over $100 Million in verdicts and settlements for our Clients, including a $29.25 million dollar verdict for a victim of an unsafe property.
 We offer our legal assistance, if desired.

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
 Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 888.842.1616.
 Consultations are free and confidential.

 Click Here to Find Out How to Choose the Right Attorney

 DISCLAIMERS: The information contained in this post is from secondary sources and may therefore contain inaccuracies.
 We will gladly correct or remove this post upon request.
 The material contained in this post is not intended to constitute legal advice.
 As each Client is unique, please contact us for a free consultation on your particular case.
 “Contingent attorneys’ fees” refers only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in all types of cases.
 Court costs and other additional expenses of legal action usually must be paid by the client.